petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

 width="450px"
 %}

-After saving the stage the status view will tell us that the pipeline is out-of-date, which makes sense.
+After saving the stage and refreshing the status we'll see that the pipeline is out-of-date, which makes sense.
 We added a stage but haven't yet run the pipeline.
-So let's do that.
+So let's do that by clicking the "Run" button.

 {% include figure.html
 src="/images/repro-office/pipeline-out-of-date.png"